-(We hope that if you enjoy the ebook you'll consider buying a copy of one of the paper editions, but this is the only reminder you'll get.
-I'm not into shareware with nag screens ...)
+I hope that if you enjoy the ebook you'll consider buying my other books, but this is the only reminder you'll get.
+(I'm not into shareware with nag screens ...)

 The book is available for reading in HTML, with minimal markup (to make it easier for web clipping utilities to digest it).
 In addition, ebook editions are available for download:

 The Science Fiction Book Club re-published "Accelerando" in 2005, and then-editor Andrew Wheeler asked me if I'd like to write a short piece explaining the origins of the book and giving something of a feel for it.
 "How much space do I have?"
 I asked.
 "700 words or so," he said, "there's no hurry."
 This struck me as being a little short – I could easily burble on for 7000 words instead – but I buckled down and wrote a 700 word explanation and mailed it to him.
 And got a reply along the lines of "I was wrong about the length; I meant to say 70 words."